 Some of you may know that I took jewelry making classes for recreation while I was in college.
 Designing my own jewelry in the size and with the gems in the colors I liked was a great joy.
 Time went by fast when working on new pieces.
 For some of my self-made pieces see this post on the history of earrings in fashion.

 I already enjoyed making jewelry when I was a little girl – a toddler to be precise.
 My grandpa once brought beads as a gift for me and I wasn’t seen the entire afternoon.
 I made a necklace that had alternating pink, white and baby blue plastic beads with little gold colored metal beads between the plastic beads.
-The best holiday gift I got in 5th grade was a jewelry making box with tools, wires and beads!
+The best Christmas gift I got as a teenager was a jewelry making box with tools, wires and beads!
 Again I wasn’t to be found for a long while, as I was making jewelry.

 You can imagine how excited I was to find out about Anjolee.
 This online store makes custom jewelry according to your own designs.Custom-made jewelry is a great way for personal style. #personalstyle Click To Tweet